stechtmann/Techtmann_Lab_Code/Variant_Identification.md

 ```

 ## Quality Filter with Trimmomatic
+You need to make sure that you start in the directory with the reads.
+You need to make sure that you change the following
+- `Forward_reads.fastq.gz` - should be the R1 file
+- `Reverse_reads.fastq.gz` - should be the R2 file
+- `Forward_paired.fq.gz` - should be changed to be something like the following `genome_name_forward_paired.fq.gz`
+- `Forward_unpaired.fq.gz` - should be changed to be something like the following `genome_name_forward_unpaired.fq.gz`
+- `Reverse_paired.fq.gz` - should be changed to be something like the following `genome_name_reverse_paired.fq.gz`
+- `Reverse_unpaired.fq.gz`- should be changed to be something like the following `genome_name_reverse_unpaired.fq.gz`

 ```{BASH}
 java -jar /softwares/Trimmomatic-0.36/trimmomatic-0.36.jar PE -phred33 Forward_reads.fastq.gz Reverse_Reads.fastq.gz Forward_paired.fq.gz Forward_unpaired.fq.gz Reverse_paired.fq.gz Reverse_unpaired.fq.gz ILLUMINACLIP:/softwares/Trimmomatic-0.36/adapters/TruSeq3-PE.fa:2:30:10 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:36
 ```